ysyesilyurt/CoronaKiller/server/CoronaKillerBackend/README.md

 ## Build and run:

 Development is performed in 2 platforms, namely `dev` and `prod`. `dev` refers to our local environment which we connect to our local database and `prod` refers to the server environment which we connect to the database that is given to us.
 For the environment changes for our development process we have used `Spring Profiles`.
 We have defined 2 `application.yml` files (`application-dev.yml`, `application-prod.yml`) under the `resources` folder.
 And to actually use them, we have specified which active profile we want to use.
 For below configurations, we specify `prod` profile.
+You can also ignore the profiles, default will obey the `prod` profile.

-First `git clone http://144.122.71.144:8080/Alper.KOCAMAN/group18.git`, then run on:
+First `https://github.com/ysyesilyurt/CoronaKiller.git`, then run on:

 ### Your host machine:
 Since project is developed using JDK-13, make sure you have JDK-13 installed in your system.
 #### From your favourite terminal:
+You can just execute `build.sh` which will build both executables (both backend and frontend) on a folder named executables in the root folder.
+Then you can run the resulting war directly.
 ```
-mvn clean install
+./build.sh
+cd executables
-java -jar -Dspring.profiles.active=prod target/CoronaKiller-Backend-1.0-SNAPSHOT.jar
+java -jar -Dspring.profiles.active=prod target/CoronaKillerBackend-Group18.war
 ```

 #### From your favourite IDE: